github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 - `ant` (Apache Ant)

 You will also need to install the build system (for example `make`, `cmake`, `bazel`) and utilities (such as `python`, `perl`, `lex`, and `yacc`) that your projects depend on.

-The `autobuild` process tries to determine the build system for Java codebases by applying this strategy:

-1. Search for a build file in the root directory.
-Check for Gradle then Maven then Ant build files.
-1. Run the first build file found.
-If both Gradle and Maven files are present, the Gradle file is used.
-1. Otherwise, search for build files in direct subdirectories of the root directory.
-If only one subdirectory contains build files, run the first file identified in that subdirectory (using the same preference as for 1).
-If more than one subdirectory contains build files, report an error.

 {% ifversion codeql-swift-beta %}